 Okta has built a robust integration network with most of the popular software apps.
 This makes is a competitive player in a market which includes Microsoft (NASDAQ:MSFT), Oracle (NYSE:ORCL), and Ping Identity.

-As you can see below, Okta's revenue growth has been impressive over the last two years, growing from quarterly revenue of $234.7 million in Q4 FY2021, to $510 million.
+As you can see below, Okta's revenue growth has been impressive over the last two years, growing from $315.5 million in Q2 FY2022 to $556 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Okta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.7% in Q4.
+Okta's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 73.2% in Q2.

 Cash Is King

-Okta has generated $64.6 million in free cash flow over the last twelve months, 3.48% of revenues.
-This FCF margin is a result of Okta asset lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.
+Okta has generated $250.7 million in free cash flow over the last 12 months, a solid 12% of revenue.
+This strong FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

 Is Now The Time?